igorshapiro/country-select/README.md

 ```

 ### Options
-You can set the value of <option> tag to one of the following, by specifying a :value option:
+You can set the value of &lt;option&gt; tag to one of the following, by specifying a :value option:

 <table>
     <tr>